-I heard a story once from a bird-watcher.
+A bird-watcher told me a story once.
 (I realize this isn’t the most amazing hook ever.
-Hang in with me.)
+Hang in with me!)

-The bird-watcher talked about the unexpected heart-in-your-throat moment that occurred for her after seeing a hummingbird feed following the first leg of its migration north.
+She talked about the unexpected heart-in-your-throat moment that occurred for her after watching a hummingbird feed following the first leg of its migration north.
 Not being much into birds, I wasn’t all that interested.

 But as she continued to share her experience, I learned a few things.
 It’s about a 4000-mile journey across the Gulf of Mexico from Central America.
-These tiny jewels in flight make this non-stop trek in around twenty hours (through the night!), depending on the winds and weather.
+These tiny jewels in flight make this non-stop trek in around twenty hours (through the darkness of night!), depending on the winds and weather.
 It’s an exhausting and arduous journey.
-Many don’t survive it.
+Many birds don’t survive it.
 Most shocking?
-These tiny birds don’t travel in flocks, but rather alone.
+Hummingbirds don’t travel in flocks, but alone.
 ALONE… their tenacious wings carry their itty-bitty bodies for 4000 miles… over the ocean… at night.

-The bird-watcher described being moved by the exhaustion she witnessed in these tiny, feathered friends, with their recent arrival on the Texas coastline.
-She felt a part of their sweet victory, and choked up watching those little survivors pull long on the newly available nectar, beginning to recover.
+The bird-watcher described being moved by the exhaustion she witnessed in these tiny, feathered creatures, with their recent arrival on the Texas coastline.
+She felt a part of their sweet victory, and choked up watching those little survivors pull long on the newly available nectar, beginning to recover from the overnight flight.

 Around this time, for reasons entirely unrelated to the bird-watcher’s story, I developed a deep affection for hummingbirds.
 My friend, Laurel, who loved her daughters, columbines, and hummingbirds, died in an accident.
 Because she loved hummingbirds, and because she was gone, I started to feel like I wanted to be connected to what she loved to remain connected to her.

-I began my own research, beginning with hopes that I might be able to call hummers to my yard during their southern migration.
-I remembered the bird-watcher’s story, and when I considered how very far they travel every year, I was astounded to learn that each year, hummingbirds return to territories that have been good to them in their migration pattern.
+I started poking around some of the things she loved, and decided I'd try to call hummers to my yard during their southern migration.
+I remembered the bird-watcher’s story, and when I considered how very far they travel during annual migrations, I was astounded to learn that each year, hummingbirds return to territories that have been good to them in their migration pattern.
 Birds who’ve been the subjects of band studies have even been found to return not only to the same area year after year, but even to the same feeder!
 Now, when I see “my birds” at the feeders hanging from shepherd’s hooks in my garden, I have my own heart-in-my-throat moments.
 I think about that bird, flying alone over black waters through the night, making its way to my feeder in Littleton, Colorado, simply because it was there as a reliable source of nourishment the year before.
 And I feel like I’m seeing a miracle.

-Inward Bound was named years ago on a porch swing.
-While I watched my Godson and his sister play tag on a summer night with the neighbors, grass between their toes, shadows growing long from the trees in the yard, I explained to their mother that I needed a name for the practice that would represent the sacred work happening between adoptees and their parents.
+And second: Inward Bound was named years ago on a porch swing.
+While I watched my Godson and his sister play tag on a summer night with the neighbors, grass between their toes, the trees' shadows growing long in the yard, I explained to their mother that I needed a name for the practice that would represent the sacred work happening between adoptees and their parents.

 “Outward bound,” is a nautical term to describe the transition for leaving the safety of harbor.
 For this work, I wanted an inversion of “outward bound” and leaving safe harbor behind.
 With our specialization in attachment work, one of our first priorities is to create a safe haven for our children, and for their parents.
 So, it was Inward Bound: turning inward for the purpose of understanding oneself; giving in to the adventure that is intimate relationship; and nestling in to belonging to someone.